Sharebar?

 Make all learning count, no matter where it takes place.

-A web-friendly interoperable digital record, the CLR standard is designed to be flexible enough to support a wide range of use cases to meet the needs of students, registrars, employees, and employers.
+A web-friendly interoperable digital record, CLR is designed to be flexible enough to support a wide range of use cases to meet the needs of students, registrars, employees, and employers.

 K-12 and Higher Education